 Absence of an scs-XXkHz entry means that the UE supports all BWs for the SCS in this band

-To avoid impact on UEs in the field a possible way forward would be to allow both interpretations, i.e. a compromise solutionThis can be captured as follows in the field description (and correspondingly for channelBWs-UL):
+To avoid impact on UEs in the field a possible way forward would be to allow both interpretations, i.e. a compromise solution.

+This can be captured as follows in the field description (and correspondingly for channelBWs-UL):